plone/plone.directives.form/README.txt

 =====================

-This package provides optional, Grok-like directives for configuring forms using XML schemata as defined by plone.supermodel and/or using widget form layout as defined by plone.autoform.
-It depends on five.grok, which in turn depends on the various re-usable grokcore.* packages, but not Grok itself.
+This package provides optional, Grok-like directives for configuring forms, as defined by the `z3c.form`_ library, using XML schemata as defined by `plone.supermodel`_ and/or using widget form layout as defined by `plone.autoform`_.
+It depends on `five.grok`_, which in turn depends on the various re-usable grokcore.* packages, but not Grok itself.

 Schemata loaded from XML
 ------------------------